Alecsandu/IntroductionToRobotics/LaboratoryHomeworks/README.md

 ### 4th Homework
 **fileName**: gameMenu
 **description**: This program simulates the menu of a game where you can start the game, change the settings and see the highscore.
 In the setup you can change the level with the joystick and the name via the console from arduino ide.
 The highest score is stored with the help of EPROM.
 When the game starts you need to wait and after some seconds you will have to press the button from the joystick for it to stop.
 If the currentscore is higher than the highest score it will update and remain stored.
+Link: https://www.youtube.com/watch?v=rMigjgztc5U